Strong Marriages® Marriage Mentors Program Agreement

-As mentors, we commit to never recommending separation or divorce.
+As a Mentor, I commit to never recommend separation or divorce.
 Instead, should the decision to divorce be expressed by the Mentees, I will not give my blessing but rather remain an advocate for the marriage.

 Commitment to the Mentoring Process

-We acknowledge the we each have a personal relationship with Jesus Christ, and we are willing to share what God has done in and for our marriage.
-In addition, we affirm that we are legally married, realizing the importance of our commitment to the institution of marriage.
+I acknowledge I have a personal relationship with Jesus Christ, and I am willing to share what God has done in and for my marriage.
+In addition, I affirm that I am legally married, realizing the importance of commitment to the institution of marriage.

-We vow to stay faithful to God and each other and trust in Him throughout this process—though there may be times when our emotions, circumstances, or our culture try to convince us otherwise.
-We commit as mentors and look to the future with anticipation for God to use us to walk alongside another couple.
+I vow to stay faithful to God and to my spouse and trust in Him throughout this process—though there may be times when our emotions, circumstances, or our culture try to convince us otherwise.
+I commit as a Mentor and look to the future with anticipation for God to use me to walk alongside another couple.